mrgambal/vulyk/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 Vulyk could always use more documentation, whether as part of the
-official Net Trainer docs, in docstrings, or even on the web in blog posts,
+official Vulyk docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback